rslifka/vault-zero/README.md

 ### Q: How long did this take?

 A: The first commit was August, 2021 - starting without knowledge of app development nor the languages and technologies required.
+Here we are, two years and 1,375 commits later...

 ### Q: How many people contributed?